Territorial Army and Reservist Injury Compensation Claims

 If you were injured or became ill while serving as a reservist or member of the TA, you may be able to make an armed forces injury claim.

 Compensation may be claimed for any injury or illness that happened as a result of the claimant's service, in the course of carrying out their duty.
 Circumstances can include service-related activities such as training exercises.

 Physical injuries may be a result of accidents including parachuting, mountaineering or abseiling as well as road traffic accidents involving military vehicles.
 They may also be caused by faulty equipment or weapons.

-In addition to physical injury, members of the armed forces may be exposed to situations that cause them to sustain psychological illnesses such as depression and Post-Traumatic Stress Disorder (PTSD).
+In addition to physical injury, members of the armed forces may be exposed to situations that cause them to sustain psychological illnesses such as depression and Post-Traumatic Stress (PTS).

 How is compensation calculated?